benbowlingGT/Affordable_Home_Analysis/README.md

 ## Background

-This project seeks to better understand what affects the affordability of homes in states of the US that interest us as a group.
+This project seeks to better understand what affects the affordability of homes in states of the US.

-## Before You Begin

-Create a new repository for this project in github.

-Clone the new repository to your computer.

-Inside the folder you just created, add new files called 'resources' and 'analysis'

-Push the above changes to GitHub.

 ## Cleaning the data
 Clean the data accordingly by removing the necessary outliers, NAN and, other unavailable data.